unswdb/NovaGraph-v2/src/features/visualizer/algorithms/implementations/README.md

 ## Conclusion

-By following this guide, you can extend algorithm options in NovaGraph's visualizer to support new graph algorithms.
+With this guide, you can extend algorithm options in NovaGraph's visualizer to support new graph algorithms.
 Ensure proper validation, compatibility, and registration for each new algorithm to maintain consistency and reliability across the codebase.